nonizawa/SSA-for-MAX-CUT/README.md

 --param: There are eight parameters written in ssa.py

-### SSAI (Stochastic simulated annealing with individual noise)
+### SSAU (Stochastic simulated annealing with unique noise magnitude)

-Here is a python program for SSAI that can run, like SSA.
+Here is a python program for SSAU that can run, like SSA.
-- ssai.py
+- ssau.py

 It has the same options as well as SSA.